-Five years of consistently performing in local pubs and universities up and down the UK provided the solid foundation on which Breaks has built his fan base.
+Five years of consistently performing in local venues and universities within the UK provided the solid foundation on which Breaks has built his fan base.
 Realising the power of social media and using his initiative, Breaks harnessed the power of the Internet to spread his work further afield and thus established a global following of all ages and backgrounds.

-Breaks accolades now include being awarded second place speaker in Mastermind Talks, being a guest speaker to Joe Polish’s 25k Group Genius Network in addition to being featured on the Huffington Post, Washington Post, the Guardian, The independent and numerous other popular youth blogs and sites such as Worldstarhiphop and Upworthy.com.
+Breaks accolades now include being awarded second place speaker in Mastermind Talks and event which featured the likes of Tim Ferris and AJ Jacobs, being a guest speaker to Joe Polish’s 25k Group Genius Network in addition to being featured on the Huffington Post, Washington Post, the Guardian, The independent and numerous other popular youth blogs and sites such as Worldstarhiphop and Upworthy.com.